 How to get to Rila Monastery by shuttle

 There is a daily Rila Shuttle service from Sofia.
-The Rila Shuttle leaves Sofia at 1000 each day and arrives at the monastery by 1130.
+The Rila Shuttle leaves Sofia at 1000 each day and arrives at the monastery by 1130-1200.
 The Rila shuttle meeting point is behind St. Alexander Nevski cathedral and in front of La Cattedrale restaurant.
-The Rila shuttle takes two hours and arrives at Rila Monastery at 1200.

 The returning Rila shuttle leaves Rila Monastery at 1500 and arrives in Sofia at 1700.
-The drop off point is Alexander Nevski square in Sofia city centre.
+The drop-off point is Alexander Nevski square in Sofia city center.
 Travel times are approximate and dependent upon traffic.

-The Rila shuttle costs from 19.99 Euros per person.
-You can book tickets for the Rila Shuttle here
+The Rila shuttle costs 19.99 Euros per person.
+You can book tickets for the Rila Shuttle here.

 How to get to Rila Monastery by bus